jhael07/QFilter/README.md

 ## Utilities

-Here's the markdown table with the types excluded from the method signatures:

 | Method Signature                              | Description                   |
 | --------------------------------------------- | ----------------------------- |
 | `generateUID()`                               | Generates a random UID.       |